kbentley7/BudgettrackerKEB/README.md

     THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updated

 # Tools
-[IndexedDB]()
+There are several tools used in creating this app [IndexedDB]()

 [NoSQL]()